If you are pregnant and considering an abortion, it’s important for you to do these three things:

 You may be thinking…

-- The father is insisting on an abortion
+- The father is insisting on termination

 - I’m not ready to be pregnant